dhis2-metadata/MAL_AGG/docs/mal_agg-design-2.1.0.md

 ### Malaria District Dashboard

-The objective of this dashboard was to create an operational level (district or equivalent) specific dashboard to become one of the primary dashboards for district malaria managers.
-Depending on the organization of the malaria program, other levels can also find it useful - e.g. Health Facility level with just the population replace by service population.
-The added value of having a specific dashboard targeting district managers and/or Health Facility supervisors.
-Just need a name that qualify both/all.
+The objective of this dashboard was to create an operational level (district or equivalent) specific dashboard to become one of the primary dashboards for district malaria managers and/or Health Facility supervisors.
+Depending on the organization of the malaria program, other levels can also find it useful - e.g. Health Facility level using the population based on heir services.

-The dashboard gives a primary at glance overview of the key information of the malaria activities that can be later drilled down with more detail in the more detailed dashboards dedicated to burden reduction, quality, stock, etc.
+The dashboard gives a primary at glance overview of the key information of the malaria activities that can be later drilled down with more detail in the more focused dashboards dedicated to burden reduction, quality, stock, etc.
 The pivot tables provide the outline of the eventual decline of the core indicators for program monitoring keeping as reference the current period and the same previous period (e.g. current period January 2022, previous period January 2021).
 The applied legends use as thresholds placeholders taken from the global guidelines and should be locally adapted if need be.
+In the "Special considerations" section of this guide implementers will be able to find more information on how to better adapt the dashboard in order for the users to appreciate also a comparative analysis with neighbouring districts.

 ## User groups